Glove (film)

 Glove is a 2011 South Korean sports drama film directed by Kang Woo-suk based on a true story.
-After a drunken fiasco, fading baseball star Sang-nam is forced to coach kids at a school for the deaf and hard of hearing, but the publicity stunt eventually becomes an opportunity of a lifetime.
+The film stars Jung Jae-young as Sang-nam, a fading baseball star who is forced to coach kids at a school for the deaf and hard of hearing after a drunken fiasco.
 The film was released to South Korean cinemas on January 20 and went on to receive 1,890,406 admissions nationwide during its run in theaters.

 Plot

 Kim Sang-nam (Jung Jae-young), a hot-tempered professional baseball player, is sent to the countryside to coach a team of deaf and hard of hearing players in order to avoid media coverage of his recent involvement in an assault case.
 At first, Sang-nam has a difficult time imagining how he can teach baseball to a group of boys who can't hear, but as he spends time with them he starts to believe that they can play the game.
 Motivated, Sang-nam decides to help them prepare for the nationals.
 As Sang-nam trains them, he forms bonds with the players, as well as with the music teacher and baseball manager Ms. Na (Yoo Sun).
 But things don't go the way Kim plans and their difficulties communicating with one another exacerbates the situation.